PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 Red Hat distributions (such as Fedora) are typically configured through [firewalld](https://en.wikipedia.org/wiki/Firewalld).
 Red Hat has plenty of [documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/using-and-configuring-firewalld_configuring-and-managing-networking) regarding this topic.
 There is also the [Uncomplicated Firewall](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) which can be used as an alternative.

 You could also set your default firewall zone to drop packets.
-If you're on a Red Hat based distribution such as Fedora this can be done with the following commands:
+If you're on a Red Hat or SUSE based distribution such as Fedora this can be done with the following commands:

 ```
 firewall-cmd --set-default-zone=drop